OJB-Quantum/Quantum-Native-Magnetism/README.md

 Four of the best techniques to implement for NISQ systems can be achieved with the following:

 ```
-- QITE on a NISQ quantum computer implemented with quantum error mitigation on as many qubits as possible.
+- Quantum Imaginary-Time Evolution (QITE) on a NISQ quantum computer implemented with quantum error mitigation (QEM) on as many qubits as possible.
-- Thermofield double-state on a NISQ or near-term quantum computer implemented with quantum error mitigation or quantum error correction.
+- Thermofield double-state on a NISQ or near-term quantum computer implemented with quantum error mitigation (QEM) or quantum error correction (QEC).
-- Stochastic Schrödinger‑equation-discretization-implemented near-term quantum computer with quantum error mitigation or quantum error correction.
+- Stochastic Schrödinger‑equation-discretization-implemented near-term quantum computer with quantum error mitigation (QEM) or quantum error correction (QEC).
-- Quantum-metropolis-sampling-implemented near-term quantum computer with quantum error mitigation or quantum error correction.
+- Quantum-metropolis-sampling-implemented near-term quantum computer with quantum error mitigation (QEM) or quantum error correction (QEC).
 ```

+- Near term: Ehrenfest-LLB-Boltzmann+QITE+QEM on ~133 qubits is likely the most realistic way to build a MuMax3-compatible “full quantum” module that materially outperforms purely classical LLB-Boltzmann on some cluster-level problems.
+- Conceptually best: SSE-, QMS- and TFD-based methods can, in principle, deliver higher physical fidelity and broader applicability (especially for strong correlations, non-Markovian baths and finite-T entanglement), but they are currently more demanding in qubits, depth and variational complexity.

 ---